heptarch/heptarch.github.io/drafts/tarkovsky.md

 from the piazza Giuseppe Poggi.
 It is a place of secrets.
 Let me show you one of them.

-<p>I spent the summer of 2012 as a student archivist at the Andrei
+<pt>I spent the summer of 2012 as a student archivist at the Andrei
 Tarkovsky International Institute, situated at 91 Via di San Niccolò.
 I slept at the Institute, in a small room---more a closet---on the second floor, ate at I Bastioni, and drank *branca menta*